evilrobot-01/sbp-review/README.md

 ```shell
 sbp-review code
 ```
 Note: ctrl-clicking on the mentioned source location within the resulting output should take you directly to the offending code.
+Ctrl-clicking on the lint name will take you to a page describing the lint in detail.

 ### Manifests
 Basic manifest inspection using `cargo metadata`.
 Useful for checking for missing manifest attributes and for validating supported versions of Substrate, Cumulus, Polkadot.